I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability: Characters

 Lloyd's familiar, a demon who manipulates ancient magic that once drove the Kingdom of Saloum to the brink of destruction.
 He had been sealed away in a forbidden book in the kingdom's sealed archives for several hundred years, but Lloyd freed it and they met.
 However, he is overwhelmed by Lloyd's unfathomable magical power and sorcery and succumbs.
-He changes his appearance to that of an adorable demon familiar and begins to serve Lloyd.
+He changes his appearance to that of an adorable small goat and begins to serve Lloyd, although at times of emergencies, he can transform into a human-demon hybrid form called "Grimtaro" to fight.